Comfort Through Connection During COVID-19: A Patient's Story

 Looney’s recovery allowed him to return to work after standard quarantine.
 He feels lucky he didn’t require any medical intervention besides over-the-counter medicine and that he has no lasting impact.
 His wife Beth took 6 weeks to recover and required treatment with a steroid.
 Today, the behavioral health navigator for OSF HealthCare says she’s feeling great but now has a greater understanding of the physical and emotional toll COVID-19 can take.

-People who have tested positive or who suspect they have been infected can be referred to OSF OnCall Connect through their health care provider or through the 24/7 nurse hotline.
+People who have tested positive or who suspect they have been infected can be referred to OSF OnCall Connect through their health care provider.

 If you are experiencing COVID-19 symptoms and it is not an emergency, you can connect through Clare, a digital assistant available through the OSF website.